 Yet, at age 29 I have a six-figure salary and $200k in net worth.
-While I’ve experienced enough privilege in my life to go through college with my tuition paid by my parents, I’m also not a trust fund baby.
+While I’ve experienced enough privilege in my life to go through college with my tuition paid by my parents, I’m not a trust fund baby.

-I grew up in a pretty average middle class household, went to public school all my life, and assumed that the business world was for people not like myself.
-I’ve also always excelled in the arts, being accepted into prestigious programs for painting, drama and writing, but due to a combination of ADD, depression and anxiety, my academic performance never quite reflected my intellectual potential.
+I grew up in a pretty average middle class household.
+Went to public school all my life, and assumed that the business world was for people not like myself.
+I’ve also always excelled in the arts, being accepted into prestigious programs for painting, drama and writing.
+But, due to a combination of ADD, depression, and anxiety, my academic performance never quite reflected my intellectual potential.

-Sam explains that the best way to get a six-figure income is to do well in high school, get into a top-tier college, and then be the best in any one of a large number of professions (medicine, law finance, high tech, public servant etc).
+Sam explains that the best way to get a six-figure income is to do well in high school, get into a top-tier college.
+And then be the best in any one of a large number of professions (medicine, law finance, high tech, public servant etc).

 I’ve built up my career from scratch and comparatively speaking am doing much better off with my 3.2 from an unknown school versus his 3.8 from a top-tier institution.
-Grades matter, but what also matters is drive, stamina, and motivation, and above all else, faith that the stars will align if you refuse to give up.
+Grades matter.
+But, what also matters is drive, stamina, and motivation.
+And above all else, faith that the stars will align if you refuse to give up.

 I’ve had my fair share of professional ups and downs in my career to date.
 But, regardless of the turbulence I try and save a significant portion of my income.
 I’m not frugal by any means (if you read my blog you’ll know that I also spend a significant chunk of change on shopping).

 Can anyone become rich if they want to?
 Sam says, “There is No Monopoly on Being Rich.”
 He argues that if you work hard and believe that you can be wealthy, you can be “rich.”
-I don’t think anyone can be rich in the financial sense, but a good 75% of people have the ability to be doing better than they are.
+I don’t think anyone can be rich in the financial sense.
+But, a good 75% of people have the ability to be doing better than they are.
 Where I live, where basic houses start at $700k, a $100k salary does not make you rich.
 The wealth comes from saving and spending smartly, and making the right financial decisions.

 While not everyone can be a millionaire, anyone can improve their current networth by focusing on becoming really good at one thing that they’re passionate about and that is a marketable skill.
 With that, anyone can be financially secure and have enough for a solid retirement.

 2005: Unemployed, Overwhelmed With $8k Savings

 I knew I didn’t want to move back home.
-I didn’t know what I wanted to do.
+But, I didn’t know what I wanted to do.
 The year following my college graduation was extremely rough.
 I pushed myself out of my comfort zone by refusing to move back in with my family after college graduation despite having no job opportunities on the table.
 The first year out of college I must have earned about $15k from freelance income and a part-time admin job that I despised.
 I’ll admit, that year was extremely rough.

 Almost a year after graduating, I found myself in a deep depression.
-I had a “worthless” liberal arts degree from a no-name college outside of the city it resided in, and this quickly became clear as I sent out hundreds upon hundreds of resumes with no one biting.
+I had a “worthless” liberal arts degree from a no-name college outside of the city it resided in.
+This quickly became clear as I sent out hundreds upon hundreds of resumes with no one biting.

 What I learned in my college years, however, made me who I am today and helped me once I actually got my jobs.)
 My non-profit internships were apparently not relevant work experience for any of the positions that piqued my interest.

-I knew nothing about investing, which was ironic since I grew up with a father who made a living as an actuary giving advice on pension plans for big companies.
+However, I knew nothing about investing.
+This was ironic since I grew up with a father who made a living as an actuary.
+He gave advice on pension plans for big companies.
 My mother’s only involvement with our household finances was spending them and getting yelled at for doing so.

 Most of my income went to my basic bills and living expenses.
 With the money left over, I just kept it in a checking out.
 No one taught me anything about investing, and my work did not have a 401k so there was no option to save for retirement at my job.
 The checking account seemed like a great place to store the leftovers.